-In this lesson, we will learn about markings for the plural form, for when we are referring to multiple objects of people.
-Plural marking in K’iche’ is a bit complicated compared to English and Spanish plurals.
-It is required only for nouns and pronouns referencing human beings.
+In this lesson, we will learn about plural forms to reference to multiple objects or people.
+Plural marking in K’iche’ is a bit complicated compared with English and Spanish.
+It is required only in nouns and pronouns referencing human beings.
 With non-human, animate referents such as animals and plants, it’s optional and generally reserved for emphasis.
 It’s used rarely with inanimate objects.

 On Thursdays and Sundays, the center of Nahualá is dominated by the market.
 Listen to Juan Manuel’s description of what you can find in Nahualá during market days:

-In this photograph we can see the market in Nahualá.
-There are many merchants: There are tomato sellers.
-There are watermelon sellers.
-There are clothes sellers.
-There are shoe sellers.
-We can also see that the merchants are women, men, children and young people.
-At the market there are many workers because there are many kinds of sales.
-When the market is over, the workers put away their merchandise in big houses (storage) built near the center of town.
-After that, the dogs start walking around the market, looking for food in the trash.
-They don’t leave until they clean up the whole market.
+In this photograph we see the Nahualá market.
+There are many salespeople: There are tomato vendors; there are watermelon vendors; there are clothes vendors; there are shoe sellers.
+We can also see that among salespeople there are women, men, children and young people.
+At the market there are many workers because there are many kinds of goods being sold.
+When the market closes down, workers put away their merchandise in big houses built near the center of town.
+Afterwards, dogs start walking around the market, looking for food in the trash.
+They don’t leave until the whole market is clean.

 Plural nouns are marked with the suffix –Vb’, where V = Vowel.
 If the last vowel of the noun is –i or –e, the plural suffix is –ab’:

 Note that a’re “they” is the plural of are “he/she”.
 When appearing as predicates of third person subjects, plural nouns require an agreement proclitic e as in e tijoxelab’ “students” in Ex.
 2.